jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 `vendor/xtd` was added.
 The `vendor/` directory is a widespread convention, tools like Tanka look here for imports.

+%(example3/.gitignore)s

+When shipping a library, generally only `jsonnetfile.json` is included.
+This way when calling `jb install` on a library, it will pull whatever value is set in `version`.
+If that is `master`, it will match the latest git commit.

-It is often not necessary and even undesirable to distribute `jsonnetfile.lock.json` or `vendor` along with your library, the `version` tag in `jsonnetfile.json` can be leveraged in case a specific version is expected (for example when newer versions of dependencies have breaking changes).
+It is often not necessary and even undesirable to distribute `jsonnetfile.lock.json` and `vendor/` with a library, the `version` tag in `jsonnetfile.json` can be leveraged in case a specific version is expected (for example when newer versions of dependencies have breaking changes).

+Add `jsonnetfile.lock.json` and `vendor/` to the `.gitignore` file so they are not accidentally committed

+---

+_But what if `master` has a breaking change?
+Shouldn't the lock file be there to ensure a specific version is installed?_

+Although it is uncommon that things break often (based on empirical data), it is possible to pin to a specific version of a dependency.

+`$ jb install github.com/jsonnet-libs/xtd@803739029925cf31b0e3c6db2f4aae09b0378a6e`

+%(example3/jsonnetfile.json)s

+This will set `version` in `jsonnetfile.json` to ensure downstream users install the dependency that works with the library.

+`jb` defaults to the `master` tag, new Github repos default to the `main` tag.
+To override this, add `@main`:

+`$ jb install github.com/jsonnet-libs/xtd@main`

+Alternatively it is possible to pin to a certain tag:

+`$ jb install github.com/jsonnet-libs/xtd@v1.0`

+_(eg, v1.0 tag does not exist on the xtd repo)_

+---